utcsilab/DL_contrast_correction/README.md

 ## Training New Models

-To train a new GANl on the dataset, run the following bash script:
+To train a new GAN model on the dataset, run the following bash script:

 `DL_contrast_correction/job_training_script.sh`